 By Christopher Zoukis The Civil Rights Division of the U.S. Department of Justice (DOJ) has launched a statewide probe on whether conditions in Alabama’s 14 prisons for men violate the rights of inmates.
 The investigation is under the Civil Rights of Institutionalized Persons Act, which allows action against jails or prisons that show patterns or…Read More

-By Christopher Zoukis A Montgomery, Ala.-based federal appeals court has refused to delay the execution of a state prisoner, even as his lawyers contended his conviction might be invalid in light of a recent Supreme Court decision, and argued the execution ought to await the outcome of a lawsuit that could find executions in the…Read More
+A Montgomery, Ala.-based federal appeals court has refused to delay the execution of a state prisoner, even as his lawyers contended his conviction might be invalid in light of a recent Supreme Court decision and argued the execution ought to await the outcome of a lawsuit that could find executions in the state unconstitutionally cruel.…Read More

 Alabama’s prison system is the first – and currently only – in the nation to require visitors to be fingerprinted.
 In late 2012, the Alabama Department of Corrections (ADOC) implemented the new policy due to what officials claimed was a need for greater efficiency.
 A new computer system had the capacity to scan fingerprints, something the old system was not able to do.
 The fingerprinting procedure was “part of the upgrade” and the brainchild of the ADOC’s IT department, according to prison system spokesman Brian Corbett.